Serving South Jersey

 Event | Typical Scenario | Responsible Parties |

-Truck & Car Accidents | Drunk, distracted, or speeding drivers | At‑fault driver, trucking company, vehicle manufacturer |
+Car & Truck Accidents | Drunk, distracted, or speeding drivers | At‑fault driver, trucking company, vehicle manufacturer |

 Construction Site Accidents | Falls, electrocutions, equipment malfunctions | General contractor, subcontractor, equipment maker |